 In July 2020, we announced the initiation of the GUARDS-1 Study, a Phase 2 clinical study evaluating CINVANTI in early hospitalized patients with COVID-19.
 GUARDS-1, also referred to as Study HTX-019-202, is a randomized, placebo-controlled, double-blinded, Phase 2 study designed to investigate the efficacy and safety of adding daily dosing of CINVANTI for 14 days as a 2-minute intravenous injection to standard of care to reduce mortality and the need for assisted ventilation in early hospitalized adult patients with a confirmed severe acute respiratory syndrome coronavirus 2 ("SARS-CoV-2") infection.
-The study will include up to approximately 100 adult patients who are hospitalized with a confirmed SARS-CoV-2 infection less than 24 hours prior to randomization.
-Heron's rationale for the investigation of CINVANTI for the treatment of COVID-19 is based on multiple potential mechanisms for activity, including decreasing the production and release of inflammatory cytokines to prevent the progression of lung injury to acute respiratory distress syndrome, decreasing severity of cough in patients with neurogenic cough, and antiviral activity.
-CINVANTI is approved for administration as a 2-minute intravenous injection.
-For these potential benefits, the plasma concentrations of aprepitant produced with the 2-minute intravenous injection of CINVANTI could provide a unique advantage over other methods of administration.
+The study will include up to approximately 100 adult patients who are hospitalized with a confirmed SARS-CoV-2 infection less than 48 hours prior to randomization.

-Pain Management Product Portfolio
+Acute Care Product Portfolio